 Final Thoughts: Know Before You Shave

-- Is this treatment really a veneer or a crown?
+- Is this really a veneer or a crown?

 - How much enamel will be removed?